Jendersen/KG_accountability/README.md

 The catalog of SPARQL endpoints used for our experiments is [catalogs/](catalogs/).
 It is taken from IndeGx.

 To evaluate KGs, we proceed in several steps.
-1. First, triples corresponding to the metadata of the evaluated KG are extracted using queries in folder [nonTrivialExtractionRules/](nonTrivialExtractionRules/)
+1. First, triples corresponding to the metadata of the evaluated KG are extracted using queries in folder [nonTrivialExtractionRules/](nonTrivialExtractionRules/).
-2. Then, this extracted triples are saturated by adding equivalent classes and properties, as defined in [equivalencesRules/](equivalencesRules/)
+2. Then, this extracted triples are saturated by adding equivalent classes and properties, as defined in [equivalencesRules/](equivalencesRules/).
-3. The KG is evaluated according to this saturated metadata: [rules/](rules/)
+3. The KG is evaluated according to this saturated metadata: [rules/](rules/).
 4. Finally, queries in [score_computing_rules/](score_computing_rules/) enable to compute the score of a questions made of a the successions of queries.

-A summary of the results is available here: [results/](results/)
+A summary of the results is available here: [results/](results/).

-## To cite this work
+## To Cite this Work
 - J. Andersen, S. Cazalens, P. Lamarre, Assessing Knowledge Graphs Accountability.
 ESWC 2023, Poster and demonstration. https://2023.eswc-conferences.org/wp-content/uploads/2023/05/paper_Andersen_2023_Assessing.pdf

 *This work relies on a previous experiment.
-All catalogs, rules and results of this paper are available in this version of the repository: [v1.0](https://github.com/Jendersen/KG_accountability/tree/v1.0)*
+All catalogs, rules and results of this paper are available in this version of the repository: [v1.0](https://github.com/Jendersen/KG_accountability/tree/v1.0).*

 ## Description of the Hierarchy and Requirements about Accountability